-Xbox Series X and Xbox Series S represent Microsoft’s fourth-generation home video game consoles designed around AMD’s 8-Core Zen 2 CPU and Radeon RDNA 2 graphics architecture.
-The two consoles succeed the company’s third-generation home consoles, Xbox One X and Xbox One S. New features on board include displaying resolutions up to 8K, built-in solid-state drives for faster access times, and support for real-time ray tracing.
+The Xbox Series X and Xbox Series S represent Microsoft’s fourth-generation home video game consoles designed around AMD’s 8-Core Zen 2 CPU and Radeon RDNA 2 graphics architecture.
+The two consoles succeed the Xbox One X and Xbox One S, offering better performance and more power across the board.
+New features include display resolutions up to 8K, built-in solid-state drives for faster access times, and support for real-time ray tracing.

 |Xbox Series X||Xbox Series S|